PostgREST/postgrest/docs/schema_cache.rst

 .. code-block:: json

   {
+    "hint": "Verify that 'cities' and 'countries' exist in the schema 'api' and that there is a foreign key relationship between them.
+If a new relationship was created, try reloading the schema cache.", "details": null,
+    "code": "PGRST200",
-    "hint": "If a new foreign key between these entities was created in the database, try reloading the schema cache.", "message": "Could not find a relationship between cities and countries in the schema cache" }
+    "message": "Could not find a relationship between 'cities' and 'countries' in the schema cache" }

 As you can see, PostgREST couldn't find the newly created foreign key in the schema cache.
 See :ref:`schema_reloading` and :ref:`auto_schema_reloading` to solve this issue.